Work and Income

-A Recoverable Assistance Payment can be used to pay for things like home appliances or rent arrears when you have no other way of covering the cost.
-You will need to repay the amount, but you can pay in instalments.
+A Recoverable Assistance Payment can be used to pay for things like appliances, school uniforms, or rent arrears when you have no other way of covering the cost.
+You will need to pay the grant back, but you can pay in instalments.

 A Special Needs Grant is a payment to help people in certain circumstances pay for something when they have no other way of paying for it.
-You don’t usually have to pay this type of grant back.
+You don’t usually have to pay them back either.

 Temporary Additional Support is a weekly payment which helps someone who can’t meet their essential living costs from what they earn or from other sources.